Skip to Content

 Mr. Rotter graduated with honors from Harvard Law School in 2004.
 He served as an editor of the Harvard Journal of Law & Technology, was a Fellow in Law and Economics at the John M. Olin Center for Law, Economics, and Business at Harvard Law School, and a Fellow in Justice, Welfare, and Economics at the Harvard University Weatherhead Center For International Affairs.
 He graduated with honors from the University of California, San Diego in 2000 with a B.S. in molecular biology and a B.A. in music.

-Mr. Rotter serves on the Merit Selection Panel for Magistrate Judges in the Central District of California, and served on the Model Patent Jury Instructions and Model Patent Local Rules subcommittees of the American Intellectual Property Law Association.
-He has written extensively on intellectual property issues, and has been honored for his work with pro bono legal service organizations.
+Mr. Rotter served on the Merit Selection Panel for Magistrate Judges in the Central District of California and the Model Patent Jury Instructions and Model Patent Local Rules subcommittees of the American Intellectual Property Law Association.
+He has written extensively on intellectual property issues, and has been honored for his work with pro bono legal service organizations, including including the President’s Award and the Consumer Rights Project Advocates of the Year Award from Public Counsel, the nation’s largest pro bono law firm.
 He serves on the boards of the Ghana Health and Education Initiative and the American Jewish International Relations Institute.
 He is admitted to practice in California and before the United States Courts of Appeals for the First, Second, Fifth, Ninth and Federal Circuits, the United States District Courts for the Northern, Central, and Southern Districts of California, and the United States Patent & Trademark Office.

 Selected Publications and Presentations